rahulgopinath/rahulgopinath.github.io/_posts/2019-12-08-python-controlflow.markdown

 Python.
 We hinted at that time that the machinery could be used for a variety of other applications, including exctracting the call and control flow graph.
 In this post, we will show how one can extract the control flow graph using such an interpteter.
+Note that a much more complete implementation can be found [here](https://github.com/vrthra/pycfg).

 A [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) is a directed graph data structure that encodes all paths that may be traversed through a program.
 That is, in some